 The Marin General Services Authority (MGSA) was created in 2005 by the cities, towns and county of Marin to offer various public services effectively and efficiently throughout the county in a uniform manner with minimal overhead expense.
 The Joint Powers Authority Agreement creating MGSA states, "The purpose of this Agreement is to establish a public entity separate from the County, Cities, Towns, and Special Districts.
 This Authority will finance, implement and manage the various municipal services assigned to it."

-The MGSA is a Joint Powers Agency and has a governing Board consisting of Town/City Managers, the County Chief Administrative Officer or his/her designee and two Public Works Directors.
+The MGSA is a Joint Powers Agency and has a governing Board consisting of four Town/City Managers, the County Chief Administrative Officer or his/her designee and two Public Works Directors.
 The Board is scheduled to meet six times a year; more frequently if needed.